Practice with me online

 See you on the mat!

-zoomshops for new teachers, teacher trainees and those INTERESTED in their own YOga practice
+zoomshops for new teachers, teacher trainees and those INTERESTED in PROGRESSING THEIR own YOga practice

 These two-hour yoga workshops on zoom focus on and aim to deepen your understanding of how to employ the body with efficient and injury preventing techniques, weaving together the energetic concepts of yoga with biomechanics and its scientific principles.